Which codec to choose for my website’s audio content?

 A lossy audio compression standard designed to be the successor to MP3.
 It's part of the MPEG-4 specification.

-• Better Sound Quality at Lower Bitrates than MP3: This is its main advantage over MP3.
-An AAC file at 96 kbps might sound as good as or better than an MP3 at 128 kbps.
+• Better Sound Quality at Lower Bitrates than MP3: An AAC file at 96 kbps might sound as good as or better than an MP3 at 128 kbps.

-• Widely Used in Streaming: Dominant in Apple's ecosystem (iTunes, Apple Music) and used by YouTube and other streaming services.
+• Widely Used in Streaming: Dominant in Apple's ecosystem (Apple Music) and used by YouTube and other streaming services.

 • Supported by Most Modern Browsers and Devices: Excellent support across current web browsers (Chrome, Firefox, Safari, Edge) and modern mobile/desktop devices.